 It’s not so easy to get excited about the first few sentences, to be curious about what’s coming up and to arouse readers’ interest in a specific topic.
 This applies not only to newspaper articles and novels, but also to academic papers, such as a bachelor’s thesis.
 The introduction of a bachelor’s thesis should not only make you want to learn more about the topic and the research project, but also meet academic requirements.
 And just how that works is revealed here!

-Hypothesis and research question of your bachelor’s thesis
+The hypothesis and research question of your bachelor’s thesis

 The introduction of a bachelor’s thesis should account for about ten percent of the entire bachelor’s thesis.
-Compared to the main part, which accounts for about eighty percent, it is short.
-In other words, everything that belongs in the introduction of a bachelor’s thesis must be concise and precise.
+Compared to the main body, which accounts for about eighty percent, it is short.
+In other words, everything in the introduction of a bachelor’s thesis must be concise and precise.
 But what actually belongs in the introduction of a bachelor’s thesis?
 Just like every introduction, the introduction of a bachelor’s thesis introduces a specific topic.
 With regard to a bachelor’s thesis, however, the topic is not only limited and presented, but also explains why this topic is particularly relevant.
 It is helpful to refer to the current state of research and to incorporate current references.
 Likewise, in the introduction, a research question and a working hypothesis is presented in the context of the topic, which is to be discussed in the course of the bachelor’s thesis.
 This succeeds particularly well when various academic positions on the subject are touched on, presented and so focused that the need to discuss the question of research and the working hypothesis arises.

 An overview of the working process and the result of your bachelor’s thesis